Kanishk414/Project-3_Portfolio-Website/README.md

 ### Backend
 - **Node.js**: Server-side logic to handle contact form submissions and route management.
 - **Express.js**: Framework for routing and middleware setup.
-- **MySQL**: Database integration for storing contact form data with a robust table structure.
+- **MongodbAtlas**: Database integration for storing contact form data with a robust table structure.

 ### Contact Form
 - A fully functional contact form with real-time validation.